hahearn73/malloc_and_datastructures/README.txt

     it into two adjacent blocks based on the size parameter, size being the size of the first block (internal fragmentation)
     added a debugger using macros
-    tested it (article above claims very little testing was done) added the ability to give the whole heap back to the os using hreturn as hfree just gives it back to the implicit list to be used again for another hmalloc call
+    added the ability to give the whole heap back to the os using hreturn as hfree just gives it back to the implicit list to be used again for another hmalloc call